hashicorp/nomad/website/source/guides/ui.html.md

 Clicking an allocation will navigate to the Allocation Detail page.
 From here, the event history for each task in the allocation can be seen.

+This page will automatically update as new task events are emitted.

 [![Allocation Detail][img-allocation-detail]][img-allocation-detail]